 CODING/SCRUBBING

-Every step in the RCM process is important.
+Every step in the medical billing process is important.
 Similarly, when proper coding is not done there are various issues that may arise, like claim denials, delay in reimbursements, revenue leakage, increase in administrative costs, and much more.
 However, scrubbing helps resolve these issues as it identifies coding errors, validates accuracy of codes, checks coding errors to prevent claim denials and subsequent rework, and much more.

 CLAIMS SUBMISSION